hannes-hochreiner/infco/README.md

   * port (number)
   * socketPath (string)
   * urlPrefix (string): prefix to be used, if the database is not at root
+  * dockerContainer (string): name of the Docker container the database runs in
+  * dockerNetwork (string): name of the Docker network the database container is a member of
   * name (string): name of the database
   * auth (object): authentication object
   * auth.username (string)